Vic Shihang Li

 Teaching

-I find teaching to a deeply rewarding experience.
+I find teaching deeply rewarding.
 I have TAed for the following courses:

 - CSCI 0300: Fundamentals of Computer Systems @ Brown